 But out of all decisions, that’s the only one that’ll truly make you unhappy, because you gain a lot from knowing you’re in control, no matter whether the outcome of any given choice you made was a release of happy chemicals, or unhappy ones.

-This book went deep and at the same time managed to explain everything in a way I could understand – which is rare.
+Habits Of A Happy Brain went deep and at the same time managed to explain everything in a way I could understand – which is rare.
 Also, since it’s the only book I could find (so far) on all four happiness hormones simultaneously, it really makes it a one-stop-shop for learning about the biology of happiness.
 Highly recommended!

 What else can you learn from the blinks?